Recycling FAQ

 Tubs: are containers with a mouth the same size or larger than the base and generally have a separate snap-on lid.
 Dairy products such as butter, margarine, and sour cream are examples of acceptable plastic tubs.
 Single-serve yogurt containers are also acceptable.

 Even though more and more types of packaging are now made from plastic, not everything is recyclable.
 Size, shape, and the type of plastic all play a role in recyclability.
-Recycle plastics by shape, not by number.
-If it is a plastic bottle, jug, jar or tub then:
+If it is a plastic bottle, jug, jar, or tub, or a clear or white plastic to-go cup, then:

 - Make sure it is clean, dry, and empty.